 Reviews at sites like Yelp can be fun to scan through, but many people just don’t give enough thought to that “compared to what” dilemma.
 I was reminded of this when I was browsing through reviews of the Delta Queen Hotel last week.
 I read complaints about the standard rooms being too small, that the rooms had spiders, that rooms lacked individual climate controls and TVs, that you can’t park anywhere near the boat, etc. I wondered where these folks thought they were going to stay—the Hyatt, maybe?

-So here’s what you really need to know.
+So here’s what you really need to know (also see the update at the end of this article).
 The Delta Queen Hotel used to be an excursion boat that traveled the inland waters of the United States.
 It was built in 1926 for an astronomical $875,000 (over $11 million in 2012 dollars) and took its maiden voyage the next year.
 For you steamboat geeks, the Delta Queen was powered by a stern paddlewheel propelled by a cross-compound, condensing, reciprocating steam engine.
 During its life, it ran overnight cruises from Sacramento to San Francisco, served in the Navy during World War II, entertained representatives of the 51 founding members of the United Nations in 1945, and carried passengers on the Mississippi and Ohio Rivers from 1948 to 2008.
 In 1989, it was declared a National Historic Landmark.

 The Delta Queen would still be on the waters today if not for the 1966 Safety of Life at Sea Law.
 The law, which was really aimed at improving safety for ocean-going vessels, made it nearly impossible for passenger boats with wooden superstructures to carry more than 50 overnight passengers.
 I say nearly impossible because the US Congress granted the Delta Queen exemptions every year until 2008, when two members of Congress refused to do it again.
 That ended the Delta Queen’s service as an excursion boat, so the owners moved it to Chattanooga, Tennessee and opened it as a floating hotel in 2009.